Send the link below via email or IMCopy

 Group members are trusted with greater responsibility and take part in decision making

-Once a group is at the performing stage, there are still factors which can effect team performance!
+Once a group is at the performing stage, there are still factors which can effect team/group performance!

 Steiner's model of group effectiveness